InbaIniyan/Learning-Projects/README.md

   <a href="#-objective">Objective</a> •
   <a href="#-goals">Goals</a> •
   <a href="#-project-highlights">Project Highlights</a> •
-  <a href="#-future-projects">Future Projects</a> •
   <a href="#-contribution">Contribution</a> •
-  <a href="#-license">License</a>
 </p>

 <!-- Objective Section -->
 ## 🎯 Objective

-The primary aim is to showcase my journey, from learning to practical application, and build a vibrant portfolio in the realm of data science and machine learning.
+The overarching goal of this repository is to meticulously document my evolutionary journey, spanning from the acquisition of foundational knowledge to its practical application.
+Through an unwavering commitment to excellence in the realm of data science and machine learning, I aspire to construct an illustrious portfolio that reflects not only my technical prowess but also my dedication to continuous learning and innovation.

 <!-- Goals Section -->
 ## 🌟 Goals